collaborativebioinformatics/Genevar22/README.md

 GeneVar2 was the integration of these two apps which work together to facilitate reporting of structural variations data.
 GeneVar tool is intended to have a clinical focus, informing the interpretation of SV pertaining to a gene name.
 In addition, GeneVar gives the user the option to upload genotyping data and produces a report, file, and genome browser session that informs the user of all structural variants overlapping the gene, including any non-coding regulatory elements affecting expression of the gene.

-GeneVar(2022 update) has the added funcionality of looking for structural variants based upon disease/phenotype ontology.
+GeneVar(2022 update) has the added functionality of looking for structural variants based upon disease/phenotype ontology.

 ## Description